Remote Work

 • Employees should ensure their home WIFI is password protected.
 We do NOT recommend using public WIFI (e.g., Coffee shops or restaurants) to access sensitive work information.

 • Lock your computer whenever you leave your workspace.
-Locking your computer can be used to protect your computer from unauthorized access.
+Locking your computer can be used to protect it from unauthorized access.
 You can use the following keyboard shortcuts to lock your computer:

 • Windows 10: press “Windows Key + L.”